What does this funding get me?

 How can I access the money?

-Visit the Community Change Grant home page to find full instructions for applying and learn about opportunities for technical assistance.
+Visit the Community Change Grant home page to find full instructions for applying and learn about opportunities for technical assistance (deadline to apply for assistance is August 16).
 Additional technical assistance resources are listed here.

 What is the timeline?

-The deadline for applications is November 21, 2024, but organizations are encouraged to apply early because awards will be made on a rolling basis and funds may run out.
+The deadline for applications is November 21, 2024, but organizations are encouraged to apply early (ideally by August) because awards are being made on a rolling basis and funds may run out.
 Also, some unsuccessful applications can be resubmitted after consultation with EPA, so allow yourself time for that process.
 A first step is registering with SAM.gov and grants.gov and EPA recommends doing that asap.

 If you are awarded a grant, you must begin work on your project within 120 days and the project must be completed within 3 years.